 Restricted countries

 As for ProtonVPN, they have implemented alternative routing.
 If their software cannot connect directly to their servers, it will route your connection through unblockable third-party services.
-As well as that, they offer a Stealth VPN protocol that also allows you to bypass internet censorship and VPN blocks.
+In addition, they offer a Stealth VPN protocol that bypasses internet censorship and VPN blocks.

 User-friendliness